abcxyz/jvs/docs/prober-and-monitoring.md

 }
 ```

-By default, alering is disabled, you can enable it by setting the following variables:
+By default, alering is disabled, you can enable alerting for cloud run services and prober by setting the following variables:
 ```
 alert_enabled        = true
-prober_alert_enabled = true

 ```